 - Guide your audience through logical progressions, ensuring each slide builds on the previous one.

-5. Add a Personal Touch to Your Delivery
+5. Add a Personal Touch to Your Storytelling Delivery

 Your voice, tone, and energy bring the story to life.
 A strong delivery style complements a well-structured presentation.